-Men with Erectile Disorder (ED) have trouble getting or keeping an erection that is stiff enough for sex during most of their intimate encounters.
+Men with Erectile Dysfunction (ED) have trouble getting or keeping an erection that is stiff enough for sex during most of their intimate encounters.
 Trouble with erections often cause a major blow to men’s egos, leading many to struggle with depression and low self-esteem.
 Men put a lot of value in their sexual prowess and frequently see ED as a personal failure.
 They feel embarrassed about it, which prevents many from discussing it with their partners or even their doctors.
 Additionally, partners blame themselves, thinking they are not attractive or sufficiently sexually enticing.
 As the problem continues, sex becomes a point of contention and stress for couples instead of an enjoyable experience.

 Causes and Risk Factors

 As men get older, the likelihood of them developing Erectile Dysfunction increases.
 At first, it’s gradual during the younger years and then much more so after middle age.
 Before middle age (40 to 50 years old), about 2% of men have problems with erections, but after, that number jumps to 20%.
 Beyond age 75, half of all men will struggle with ED.

 For a good number of people, the difficulty of Erectile Dysfunction is partially self-inflicted – though of course unintentionally.
 Smoking is a major risk factor for erectile issues because it damages blood vessels throughout the body, especially smaller ones like those in the penis.
 Other unhealthy vices like excessive drinking and other drug use can also cause erectile problems.
 Obesity, high salt diets, and lack of physical fitness put people at risk for high blood pressure and diabetes, which also contribute to ED.